-- .1 the owner's unique serial number of the container; - .2 the date on which the examination was carried out; - .3 identification of the competent person who carried out the examination;
+- .1 the owner's unique serial number of the container; - .2 the date on which the examination was carried out; - .3 identification of the competent person who carried out the examination; - .4 the name and location of the organization where the examination was carried out; - .5 the results of the examination; and - .6 in the case of a PES, the NED.

-Refer to current standard ISO 6346, Freight containers - Coding, identification and marking.
+2 Refer to current standard ISO 6346, Freight containers - Coding, identification and marking.